pantheon-systems/documentation/source/content/guides/wordpress-configurations/06-wordpress-custom-code.md

 Extending WordPress with custom code is a common part of the development lifecycle.
 It's essential that extensions are maintained independently from your sites and projects to optimize workflows and to allow custom code to be reused easily.
 You should also separate function from design to allow changes to persist when you swap themes.
 This method allows you to avoid dropping code into the current theme's `functions.php` file and pasting snippets when you want to reuse code in another project.

 You can manage custom code separate from your projects within site-specific [plugins](https://codex.wordpress.org/Writing_a_Plugin).
 This allows you to scope out an update strategy to distribute changes easily.
-[GitHub Updater](https://github.com/afragen/github-updater) or [WP Pusher](https://wppusher.com/) are good options for this workflow.
+[Git Updater](https://github.com/afragen/git-updater) or [WP Pusher](https://wppusher.com/) are good options for this workflow.

 <Alert title="Note" type="info">